 The Bank makes loan commitments to extend credit to Federal program agencies based on the loan agreements executed between the parties.
 The loan commitments are not reported on the Statements of Financial Position and generally have fixed expiration dates or other termination clauses.
 Since many of the loan commitments are expected to expire without being completely drawn upon, the total loan commitment amounts do not necessarily represent future cash requirements.
 The Bank uses the same credit policies in making loan commitments as it does for loans receivable reported on the Statements of Financial Position.
+The Bank funds loan commitments with its borrowing authority from the Treasury.
+There is no exposure or credit risk related to these commitments.

-Notes to Financial Statements September 30, 2023 and 2022 (Dollars in thousands)
+Notes to Financial Statements September 30, 2024 and 2023 (Dollars in thousands)